xplate/xplate/README.md

 * **Back end Development ✨**
 * **Databases ✨**
 * **Data Analytics ✨**
-* **Others:** HTML, CSS, Javascript, SQL, Ms Excel, Wireshark
+* **Others:** HTML, CSS, Javascript, SQL, Ms Excel, Wireshark, Nmap

 ## Connet with me 👯
 Freely reach out and check my repositories for updatates.
 I  enjoy building user friendly projects and I'm open to learning, taking on challenging projects and collaboration.
-Do not hesitate to get in touch.
+Do not hesitate to get in touch!

 ##